 If you’re someone who struggles with digestive issues, such as acid reflux, irritable bowel syndrome, inflammatory bowel disease or nutrient malabsorption (a common problem among elderly adults), then digestive enzymes may be one of many dietary supplements that can help offer you relief.
-Many raw fruits and vegetables, such as pineapple and papaya, plus some types of fungus and animals contain enzymes that aid in their digestion.
 When we take these enzymes in supplement form we can benefit by more easily absorbing nutrients from our diets.
 That’s one of the beneficial side effects of digestive enzymes, but there are also other digestive enzymes side effects that can negatively impact health.

 Why You Need to Digest Enzymes

 “Digestive enzymes” is a broad term that includes pancreatic enzymes, plant-derived enzymes and fungal-derived enzymes.
 Digestive enzymes may be able to help alleviate gastrointestinal (GI) issues by helping properly break down the foods you eat.

 What exactly do digestive enzymes do?
 They help turn larger molecules founds in foods (carbs, protein and fats) into more easily absorbed particles (such as amino acids, fatty acids, cholesterol, simple sugars and nucleic acids) that the body can actually use to function and for energy.

 In the human body, specific digestive enzymes are made to help facilitate absorption of different types of foods.
 Digestive enzymes are split into three classes: lipases that are needed to digest fat, proteolytic enzymes that are needed to digest protein and amylases needed to digest carbohydrates.

 - Helping lower risk for nutrient malabsorption.
 This can occur due to low stomach acid or a lack of digestive enzymes/enzyme insufficiency and is more likely to affect the elderly.